alekspetrov/mcp-docs-service/docs/README.md

 - [Getting Started](guides/getting-started.md): Introduction to the MCP Docs Manager
 - [API Overview](api/overview.md): Overview of the MCP Docs Manager API
 - [Tools Reference](api/tools-reference.md): Complete reference of all available tools
+- [Features Overview](features.md): Comprehensive overview of all features
 - [Tutorials](tutorials/): Step-by-step guides for common tasks
   - [Basic Usage](tutorials/basic-usage.md): Learn how to use the MCP Docs Manager for basic documentation tasks
 - [Examples](examples/): Code examples for common tasks